Sunday, 12 February 2023

 February 6 Cape Adare and Borchgrevink’s huts

 Some of us went zodiac cruising before landing.
+The sea was breathtakingly beautiful

 The shoreline was crowded with large chunks of ice making landing a challenge